psx-spx/psx-spx.github.io/docs/konamisystem573.md

 ### DrumMania light mapping

-First-generation DrumMania cabinets (*unofficially* called "1st Mix") have lights wired up to the I/O board as follows:
+First-generation DrumMania cabinets have lights wired up to the I/O board as
+follows:

 | Output | Connected to  |
 | -----: | :------------ |